Nonlinear stability of extremal Reissner-Nordstr\"om black holes in spherical symmetry: Introduction

 In the background solution, the quantities $ \overline{1-\frac{2m}{r}} $ and $\partial_v\bar r$ vanish quadratically on $\mathcal H^+$, so these are to be viewed as expansions in powers of $\bar r-M$ with rapidly decaying error.

-The linear terms and strong decay of the error terms in \eqref{eq:Taylor-1} and \eqref{eq:Taylor-2} are important.
+The coefficients of the terms which are linear in $\bar r-M$ and the strong decay of the error terms in \eqref{eq:Taylor-1} and \eqref{eq:Taylor-2} are important.
 For example, the function $1-\frac{2m}{r}$ appears naturally in the $u$-equation for $\varpi$, which reads $\partial_u\varpi = \tfrac 12 (1-\frac{2m}{r})r^2(\partial_ur)^{-1}(\partial_u\phi)^2$, and proving $\tau^{-3+\delta}$ decay for this requires taking advantage of the linear term in \eqref{eq:Taylor-1}.
-Moreover, the linear term in \eqref{eq:Taylor-1} is used to bound the error term in \eqref{eq:Taylor-2}.
+In the subextremal case, the redshift effect implies one can prove $\tau^{-3+\delta}$ decay for $\varpi$ while completely ignoring the $1-\frac{2m}{r}$ weight, so no expansion of the form \eqref{eq:Taylor-1} is required (or helpful).
+Moreover, we use the linear term in \eqref{eq:Taylor-1} to control the error term in \eqref{eq:Taylor-2}.

 The sign of the linear term in \eqref{eq:Taylor-2} is crucial: it is positive in the domain of outer communication, which reflects the \emph{global redshift effect} on extremal Reissner--Nordstr\"om.
-However, unlike the subextremal case (compare for instance \cite[Lemma 8.19]{luk2019strong}), the effect is degenerate on the horizon and the rapidly decaying error term becomes important.
+However, unlike the subextremal case, where the redshift leads to an exponentially decaying integrating factor for the analogue of \eqref{eq:Taylor-2} (compare \cite[Lemma 8.19]{luk2019strong}), on an asymptotically extremal black hole the effect degenerates on the horizon and the rapidly decaying error term becomes important, since integrating \eqref{eq:Taylor-2} in $v$ now loses a power of $\tau$.
+See also \cref{rk:redshift-tilde-r} below.

 The geometric estimates are proved in \cref{sec:geometry}.